godfreyowidi/star-wars-API/README.md

 ## Setup/Installation Requirements
 * Clone this project into your preferred directory
-* In that directory, there should now be a directory labeled "repoName"
+* In that directory, there should now be a directory labeled "star-wars-API"
 * run `npm i` to install respective plugins/packages
 * run `npm start` to go see a live server of the app

 ## Github Pages link

-[Click here](https://bordonj.github.io/repoHere) for the Github Pages link.
+[Click here](https://github.com/godfreyowidi/star-wars-API) for the Github Pages link.

 ## Known Bugs